 So if you like to get a good kick, you probably should download this one while it’s free.

-The next few chapters get really weird.
-The protagonist becomes a slave to a courtesan and who commands her to facilitate an incestuous relationship.
-What happened to the orientalism?
-Maybe that was only in the beginning.
+The next few chapters go off the deep end regardless of your sensitivity to Orientalism.
+The protagonist becomes a genie-slave to a courtesan who commands her to facilitate an incestuous relationship.

 Do you have other free books for us to check out?
 Email me at [email protected].